 A good, versatile air mattress that won’t be much of a burden during the day but, come night, will do a good job at protecting you from the elements.
 We could go into the nitty-gritty of temperatures for specific trails and the R-ratings of the air mattresses, but it’s beyond the scope of this guide.

 The rule of thumb would be finding the balance between weight and thickness of the air mattress and temperature properties (R-rating).
 Today, the better ones can weigh as little as a few ounces, pack as small and thin as a water bottle and still be rated for the kind of moody weather you can expect on the Colorado Trail.
-We found some specific information a choosing a small air mattress here.
+We think it’s generally better to pack a thin air mattress for a simple overnight hike, especially since you can find them with top comfort and support.

 Don’t let the bugs or (God-forbid) bears bite